cicsdev/cics-java-liberty-springboot-jdbc/README.md

 * CICS TS V5.3 or later
 * A configured Liberty JVM server
-* Java SE 1.8 or later on the workstation
+* Java SE 17 or later on the workstation (required for Spring Boot 3.x)
 * IBM Db2 V11 or later on z/OS
 * An Eclipse development environment on the workstation (optional)
 * Either Gradle or Apache Maven on the workstation (optional if using Wrappers)